-For the full list of product features, please see the specifications in section 10 and configuration options in section 6.
-Note that most configuration options are referred to by their command codes, usually stating with "CFG".
+For the full list of product features, please see the specifications in section 9 and configuration options in section 5.

 3. Operation / Testing

 Please note that, following power connection, there will be a delay while the telephone acquires the network before it can make or receive calls.